iffy/electron-updater-example/README.md

             }
         }

-3. First, install necessary dependencies with:
+3. Install necessary dependencies with:

+        yarn

+   or

         npm install

 4. Generate a GitHub access token by going to <https://github.com/settings/tokens/new>.
 The access token should have the `repo` scope/permission.
 Once you have the token, assign it to an environment variable (on macOS/linux):